How A Change Of Circumstances Can Affect Your Mortgage Application

 What constitutes a change of circumstances during a mortgage application?

 This can depend on the lender you’re dealing with.
-Each will have its own rules around what is a valid change of circumstance that needs to be reported.
-For the majority of lenders, anything to do with your financial situation, or an income change after a mortgage offer is made, is something they’ll need to be notified of.
+Each will have rules around what a valid change of circumstance must be reported.
+For most lenders, anything to do with your financial situation or an income change after a mortgage offer is made is something they’ll need to be notified of.

 Here are some other specific examples of potential valid changes of circumstances that could impact your mortgage offer:

-- The official valuation of the property is a lot higher than your original offer.
+• The property’s official valuation is much higher than your original offer.

 This can happen, but it largely depends on how the change of circumstances is reported and managed, along with the nature of the change.
-It may be necessary for your mortgage in principle to be altered, or potentially withdrawn, depending on the severity of the difference.
+Depending on the severity of the difference, your mortgage, in principle, may need to be altered or potentially withdrawn.

 But, you have a ‘duty of disclosure’.
-If you fail to notify your lender of a change that could affect your ability to repay the mortgage, your offer can be withdrawn.
-This is especially likely if it’s a topic discussed in their terms and rules.
-If this happens, the lender may also add notes to your application that are visible for potential future lenders to see.
+Your offer can be withdrawn if you fail to notify your lender of a change that could affect your ability to repay the mortgage.
+This is especially likely if it’s discussed in their terms and rules.
+If this happens, the lender may also add visible notes to your application for potential future lenders to see.

 Changing the property you want to buy after a mortgage offer has been made

-This can be done, but it will possibly mean amending your mortgage offer.
+This can be done, but it may mean amending your mortgage offer.
 The bank or lender you use will organise for another valuation to take place on the new property.
-If the new property is cheaper than the first one, some lenders may only let you move your mortgage if you keep the same loan-to-value (LTV) ratio.
+If the new property is cheaper than the first, some lenders may only let you move your mortgage if you keep the same loan-to-value (LTV) ratio.

-Alternatively, if the new property is more expensive, you may need to put down a larger deposit than you originally planned if you were already at the lender’s maximum LTV limit for the first house.
-The type of property you’re changing too can also make a big difference.
+Alternatively, suppose the new property is more expensive.
+In that case, you may need to put down a larger deposit than you originally planned if you were already at the lender’s maximum LTV limit for the first house.
+The type of property you’re changing can also make a big difference.

 Lender requirements and mortgage rules after a change